 We’ve all seen the images of sea birds covered in oil following shipping disasters.
 But this a potential hazard facing birds further in land as well.

 From time to time rivers and lakes can also be affected by pollution.
 This isn’t always cause for concern.
-There is a phenomena known as “urban run off” which occurs after heavy rainfall.
+There is a phenomenon known as “urban run off” which occurs after heavy rainfall.
 Essentially, the rain washes the oil from the roads down the drains and into rivers.
 The water then gets the tell tale light reflecting film on it and looks like it is severely polluted.
 In fact this level of contamination is unlikely to cause the birds any real harm.

 When to Intervene #